Throughout American history, the names of certain criminals have taken on romantic associations. Al Capone is perhaps, the most famous case in point.

 Learn more about the terrifying world of police corruption

 During the mid- and late 1920s, Capone was at the height of his powers.
 He dominated the Chicago underworld, but he was also a major figure in the city’s public life.
-His businesses were amassing for him literally tens of millions of dollars every year, and he loved spending money and living a grand life.
+His businesses amassed him tens of millions of dollars every year, and he loved spending money and living a grand life.
 He ordered from Detroit an armor-plated Cadillac that cost more than $30,000.
-He displayed himself prominently at clubs.
-He’d go to watch the ball game when the Cubs were playing.
-And he attended all sorts of other public events.
+He displayed himself prominently at clubs, he’d go to watch the ball game when the Cubs were playing, and he attended all sorts of other public events.
 He was surrounded, when he appeared, by bodyguards, and he enjoyed being photographed and interviewed by the press, dressed in fine suits with a flower in his lapel.

 I make my money by supplying a public demand.
 If I break the law, my customers, who number hundreds of the best people in Chicago, are as guilty as I am.
 The only difference between us is that I sell and they buy.